DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/travis.md

 To test a project, Travis runs test scripts.
 For Node.js projects, the default test script is `npm test`.
 To tell npm how to run your tests, add the `test` script to the project's package.json file.
 Use the `:headless` postfix to run browsers headlessly.

 > Important!
 Travis CI uses Ubuntu Server virtual machines that do not have regular graphical environment like Unity, GNOME or KDE installed.
-Modify the `testcafe` command to run browsers headlessly.
+Use the `:headless` postfix to run browsers headlessly.

 ```text
 "scripts": {